Gene Therapy Clinical Trial for Mesothelioma Moving Forward

 - University of Pennsylvania Abramson Cancer Center, Philadelphia

 - University of Texas, Southwestern Medical Center, Dallas

-The rAd-IFN therapy is being tested for used with bladder cancer in several European countries.
+rAd-IFN is currently being tested for the treatment of non-muscle invasive bladder cancer in the U.S.

-This study is sponsored by Trizell Ltd., a gene therapy company with manufacturing facilities in Finland and the UK.
+This study is sponsored by Trizell Ltd., a gene therapy company based in the UK with manufacturing facilities in Finland.

 “Right now, there just aren’t a lot of options available for mesothelioma patients,” Tanvetyanon said.
 “This one looks promising.”

 The sources on all content featured in The Mesothelioma Center at Asbestos.com include medical and scientific studies, peer-reviewed studies and other research documents from reputable organizations.